fishjam-dev/fishjam/README.md

 It can be thought of as a multimedia bridge meant for creating different types of multimedia systems that lets you easily create a real-time video conferencing system, a broadcasting solution or both at the same time.

-It leverages the [Membrane RTC Engine](https://github.com/jellyfish-dev/membrane_rtc_engine), a real-time communiation engine/SFU library built with [Membrane](https://membrane.stream/).
+It leverages the [Membrane RTC Engine](https://github.com/jellyfish-dev/membrane_rtc_engine), a real-time communication engine/SFU library built with [Membrane](https://membrane.stream/).

 ## Documentation